 One of the ways to examine material properties is to study transitions in the material brought about by excitation radiation.
 The detectable effect of these transitions is emitted radiation.
-In the case of cathodoluminescence (CL), a studied material is excited with an electron beam, while the detected and analysed radiation is light, ranging from ultraviolet (UV) to near-infrared (NIR).
+In the case of cathodoluminescence (CL), a studied material is excited with an electron beam, while the detected and analyzed radiation is light, ranging from ultraviolet (UV) to near-infrared (NIR).

 CL can be performed in a scanning electron microscope (SEM) and this approach offers several benefits.
 For example, it enables correlative imaging, in which CL results can be complemented with information collected using other techniques, such as EDX and EDS.
-The focused electron beam in SEM enables moreover high-resolution imaging, with the spatial resolution even below 50 nm.
+The focused electron beam in SEM enables moreover high-resolution imaging, with a spatial resolution even below 50 nm.

 Materials studied with CL in SEM have to be however vacuum compatible and have relatively good conductivity.
 Depending on how CL emission is collected, one can study different properties of a material, for example, its electronic structure or specific optical properties.
-Because of that, CL-based spectroscopy or imaging techniques are utilized in various fields such as geology, nanotechnology, electronics and optics.
+Because of that, CL-based spectroscopy or imaging techniques are utilized in various fields such as geology, nanotechnology, electronics, and optics.